 Eldred was always patient, kind, caring, compassionate, supportive and generous—both with his time and his finances; not just to family, but to anyone or any organization that he could help, he did so willingly.
 He was a Christian man, who for decades now tried to live out his faith every day; donating to charities like War Amps, volunteering with Out of the Cold in downtown St. Catharines and even stepping out of his comfort zone to go on a missions trip to Guatemala with his church after retirement.
 Eldred had a big, soft heart, a quick smile and a welcoming word to all he came in contact with; no one was a stranger to him, but an opportunity for a friendly conversation and a little companionship—for as little or as long as time allowed.
 Eldred will be missed greatly as a father, grandfather, brother, uncle, cousin, friend and fellow church member; he will always be remembered with the fondest of memories.

 At this time, due to Covid restrictions and lockdowns, there will be no viewing or services of any kind.
 If or when things open up again, the family will consider holding a Memorial or Celebration of Life gathering.
 Interment has already taken place at Victoria Lawn Cemetery in St. Catharines, ON.

-If desired, memorial donations may be made to: The War Amps of Canada, Sick Kids Hospital in London, ON or Ronald McDonald House in London, ON.To plant a tree in memory of Eldred Nikkel, please visit Tribute Store
+If desired, memorial donations may be made to: The War Amps of Canada, Sick Kids Hospital in London, ON or Ronald McDonald House in London, ON.To plant a beautiful memorial tree in memory of Eldred Nikkel, please visit our Tree Store